• Home

 How much does it cost?

-Teaching older adults to use computers and the Internet effectively reduces their loneliness by helping them stay connected with family and friends, access news, and gain other useful information.
-The benefits were greater for those who spent more time online, had better Internet knowledge, were younger, were women, and faced fewer physical barriers.
+Teaching older adults to use computers and the internet can reduce loneliness by helping them stay in touch with family and friends, access news, and find other useful information.
+Benefits were greater for those who spent more time online, had better internet skills, were younger, were women, or had fewer physical limitations.

-The studies included older adults from various settings in the USA, Occupied Palestinian Territory, and the Netherlands.
-Participants ranged from 64 to 83 years old.
+The studies included older adults from a variety of settings in the USA, the Occupied Palestinian Territory, and the Netherlands.
+Participants were between 64 and 83 years old.

 How much does it cost?